oicr-gsi/shesmu/implementation.md

 1. Put data in a public field using `ParameterDefinition.forField`.
 1. Put data in a JSON object stored in a field using `new JsonParameter`. _A_ must extend `JsonParameterised`.
 1. Write bytecode to set the parameter.

+## Runtime Binding Utility
+Actions, functions, and constants often need to come from configuration files.
+To keep a live configuration object connected to the bytecode, that value must be placed in a global variable and then retrieved by the bytecode.
+Since the file configuration is dynamic, these object need to be stored in some kind of collection.
+To make implementing this easier, `RuntimeBinding` is provided.

+The binding allows injecting an instance of a class into an olive as functions, constants, or actions.
+To do so, create an instance of `RuntimeBinding` for the public class or interface to be injected.
+There are helper methods to bind constants and functions.
+For any of these, provide the name of the Java method to be bound.
+This method must be public and handle types that Shesmu can understand.
+Save the binding in a static variable.
+Once an instance of this class is avaiable, call the appropriate bind method that will return `FunctionDefinition` or `Constant` in order to inject that instance into definitions that can be used by an olive.